zq99/data-access-layer-vba-sql-server/README.md

     objDBCredentials.SetDBName = "MY_DATABASE_NAME"

+## Methods

+The layer has three main methods:

+- ExecuteStoredProc - this is for running stored procs on the database for CRUD operations.
+- GetRecordsetFromStoredProc - this is for retrieving data from the database via stored procs.
+- GetDataFromSQLStatement - this is for retrieving data from the database via a raw SQL query.

+All the methods can accept variables being passed back and forth between the layer and the database.

 ## Implementation

 There are various examples of how to use the Data Access Layer in the module 'mdTestDataAccessLayer'.
 These examples include executing stored procs in the database to retrieve data, and for executing common CRUD operations.
-As a glimpse of how the layer works, here is a brief example of getting data from SQL Server using a simple SQL statement:
+To give you a brief idea of how the layer works, here is an example of getting data from SQL Server using a simple SQL statement:

     Dim rstData     As New ADODB.Recordset